 In what might be considered a precursor to future rulings on procedural motions, Mirando also ruled that the plaintiff needs to stay within federal guidelines regarding the length of evidentiary motions.

-In June 2015, Bernath filed a copyright infringement suit against defendant Mark Cameron Seaway.
+In June 2015, Bernath filed a copyright infringement suit against defendant Mark Cameron Seavey.
 Bernath later amended his complaint to allege a claim for intentional infliction of emotional distress.

 The parties then traded motions with escalating degrees of personal attacks.
 Mirando's lack of patience with the case was clear when the parties traded motions regarding discovery: